 5. Share the love

-Sharing these insights can help change the way in which everyone in your business views big data.
-And you can then sit back, and wait for the snowball effect to take hold.
+Sharing these insights about 5 ways to give data to those who need it can help change how everyone in your business views big data.
+And you can then sit back and wait for the snowball effect to take hold.